phillc73/resourcer/README.md

 With `resourcer` you can:

 * Add a resource (imagined as a person) to the resource list.
 This includes available capacity (imagined as hours per week), team affiliation, role and weight.
 Weight is a concept of value.
-The higher the weight, the more value assigned the resource.
+The higher the weight, the higher value assigned to the resource.
 Resource names must be unique.
 The function is applied in the form of `add_resource(name, capacity, team, role, weight)`

 ```r
 add_resource("Smith", 40, "A-Team", "Colonel", 5)